 Custom OrthoticsBoston Sports Medicine provides custom orthotic fabrication for a wide variety of conditions including flat feet, overpronation, plantar fasciitis, and joint pain.
 This service includes a full evaluation and gait or running analysis.
 We exclusively use the plaster casting technique as it provides the most effective orthotics.
 There is a wide selection of material available to provide the most comfortable and effective orthotic.
 We also make recommendations for over-the-counter orthotics as necessary.
 Please call for information and pricing.

-Diabetes and Weight Maintenance ProgramBoston Sports Medicine’s post-rehab programs address diabetes fitness and weight management.
-We integrate the medical screening, monitoring, and exercise prescription of physical therapy with longer term personal training.
-We are able to collaborate with a client’s Nutritionist.
-A team approach is taken consisting of the referring physician, clinicians of Boston Sports Medicine and the health club staff.
-The goals of the program include weight loss, increased health and fitness, and a reduction in prescription medications.
+Diabetes and Weight Maintenance ProgramBoston Sports Medicine’s post-rehab programs address diabetes fitness and weight management by integrating the medical screening, monitoring, and exercise prescription of physical therapy with longer term fitness instruction by our Exercise Specialists.
+We are able to collaborate with your Dietician or Nutritionist.
+If you do not have one and need one, we can recommend a Dietician or Nutritionist.
+A team approach is taken consisting of the referring physician, Physical Therapists and Exercise Specialists of Boston Sports Medicine, and your Nutritionist.
+The goals of the program may include weight loss, increased health and fitness, and a reduction in prescription medications.
 This is not typically covered by your health insurance’s physical therapy benefits.
 Please see our self-pay rates and bundled packages.
 Contact us for more information.

 Dry NeedlingDry Needling is a highly effective modality used in Physical Therapy for the treatment of a multitude of musculoskeletal and neuromuscular conditions.
 It is not appropriate for all conditions or pathologies and the use of the technique will be at the discretion of your physical therapist.